-Eccentric loading (length under tension) is crucial for hamstring mobility and strength.
+Eccentric loading (length under tension) of your hamstrings is crucial for mobility and strength.
 Pelvic position must be neutral to ensure sufficient length of the hamstrings.
-Incorporating a brief pause at the end-range will allow you to feel your hamstrings contract or re-engage them if you have lost tension
+Incorporating a brief pause at end-range will allow you to feel your hamstrings contract.
+It will also allow you to re-engage them if you have lost tension.

 Borrowed from the Postural Restoration Institute (PRI,) this drill is fantastic in getting someone out of an anterior pelvic tilt – which can lead to back pain, hamstring strains and many other pathologies that look for an anteriorly tilted pelvis as a compensation strategy.
 Look for more posts to follow which show integration of this […]

 We all have experienced some calf tightness after running or activity, but that is not what we are talking about here.
 If you have constant tightness or stiff ankle (or ankles) no matter how much stretching or mobilizing you do your calf is probably holding on for dear life.
 When you have too much motion elsewhere your buddy (the calf) is trying to help you out.
 Give it a break, fix the excessive motion and let that calf relax again!

 A lot of runners (and athletes in general) have medial knee pain.
 Look how you are moving!
 If you can’t keep your knee aligned no wonder it hurts.
 That inside pain may be coming from how you are moving at your hip.
 Check this out and if you think this might be you check us out.